Q: Start up expenses I never claimed on my tax return

 Congrats on the upcoming book.

-Since you didn’t claim your expenses in 2010, you could go back and amend your 2010 tax return, but instead I recommend that you accumulate those expenses as start up expenses.
+Since you didn’t claim your expenses last year, you could go back and amend your tax return, but instead I recommend that you accumulate those expenses as start up expenses.

 I am assuming your business start date is the date your book is released.